varletjs/varlet-release/README.md

 ## Intro

-`Varlet Release` is a tool to release all packages and generate changelogs.
+`Varlet Release` is a tool to release all packages, generate changelogs and lint commit message.

 ## Installation